 WARNING: Before returning the seatback to its original position, make sure that cargo or any objects are not trapped behind the seatback.
 After returning the seatback to its original position, pull on the seatback to ensure that it has fully latched.
 An unlatched seat may become dangerous in the event of a sudden stop or collision.

 Using the manual lumbar support (if equipped)

-The lumbar control is located on the side of the seat cushion.
+The lumbar support control is located on the outboard side of the seatback.

-Turn to adjust lumbar support.
+Move the control up or down to adjust lumbar support.